-Next, many actuaries would determine the maximum illustrated rate for the account being illustrated.
-In accordance with Section 4.C, actuaries use actuarial judgment reflecting the fundamental characteristics of the index and the appropriate relationship to the expected risk/return of the BIA.
-Because this example account is based on the S&P 500 index and uses annual point-to-point crediting, the risk/return relationship is similar, so many actuaries would repeat the calculations for the benchmark maximum illustrated rate, but instead using the 11.5 percent cap and 1 percent floor.
-Assume the result is a 7 percent maximum illustrated rate, which is less than the 7.5 percent benchmark maximum illustrated rate would be used for this account; 7 percent in this example.
+Next, the maximum rate for the account being illustrated would be determined.
+In accordance with Section 4.C of the AGs, actuaries use actuarial judgment reflecting the fundamental characteristics of the index and the appropriate relationship to the expected risk/return of the BIA.
+Because this example account is based on the S&P 500 index and uses annual point-to-point crediting, the risk/return relationship is similar, so many actuaries would repeat the lookback calculations for the maximum rate for the BIA, but instead using the 11.5% cap and 1% floor.
+Assume the result is a 7% maximum illustrated rate, which is less than the 7.5% or 7.25% percent benchmark maximum rate under either AG with a 5% or 5.25% Annual Net Investment Earnings Rate.
+The lesser of this and the benchmark maximum rate would be used for this account-7% in this example.